Hi, what do you want to do?

 R-E-S-P-E-C-T

 Students participate in a running/concentration game on teams and learn the expectations of physical education class.
-This is a great first day of the year physical education lesson.
+This is a great first day of the year physical education instructional activity.

 Curated OER